What Is Intelligent Automation? An Introduction

 Influences bottom-line improvements

 Keeping employees engaged and satisfying customers isn’t optional—it’s business critical.
-According to a survey on business leaders, a whopping 93% believe that responding to clients properly is highly or extremely important to their organization’s success.
+According to a Forbes article, a whopping 88% believe that proper customer service is highly or extremely important to their organization’s success.
 In addition, based on Gallup’s research, business units in the top quartile of employee engagement are 23% more profitable than those in the bottom quartile.

 The future of intelligent automation